2007 St. Louis Cardinals season: September

 The Cardinals entered September facing a stretch run of 31 games in 30 days, due to all three off-days in the month being taken up by makeups of earlier postponements.
 Former Cardinal Miguel Cairo, recently signed by St. Louis after he was waived by the Yankees, was brought up to the big club as the first of the September callups.

 On September 2, the Cardinals completed a three-game sweep of Cincinnati that put them at 67–66, the first time they were over .500 since they were 6–5 after the April 15 game.
 They entered the game on September 7 against the Arizona Diamondbacks with a chance to take sole possession of first place, but instead the D-backs won and went on to sweep the weekend series.
 September 7 was also the day that the New York Daily News reported that Rick Ankiel received a year's worth of human growth hormone in 2004 while he was trying to come back as a pitcher.
 HGH was legal at that time but has since been banned by MLB.
 In response Ankiel said that he had a valid prescription and that all of his medications were taken under a doctor's care.

 The sweep in Arizona began a devastating slump that took the Cardinals out of contention in the NL Central.
 They lost nine in a row to Arizona, Chicago, Cincinnati, and Chicago again.
 The ninth loss came to the Cubs in the first game of a doubleheader on September 15, the game rescheduled from April 29 after the death of Josh Hancock.
 It was the longest losing streak for the franchise since the 1980 Cardinals lost ten in a row.
 The Cardinals were officially eliminated on September 21, as they lost to the visiting Houston Astros at Busch Stadium.
 After being eliminated from postseason, St. Louis played out the string by going 7–2 the rest of the way, and finished the season with a 78–84 record, finishing in third place, seven games behind the NL Central winning Chicago Cubs.
-It was the first losing season for the franchise since the 1999 Cardinals went 75–86, and as of 2022, the last losing season the team has endured.
+It was the first losing season for the franchise since the 1999 Cardinals went 75–86, and would be their last losing season until 2023 when they then finished 71-91.

 On September 22, 2007, hosting the Houston Astros, the Cardinals set a one-day attendance record in their new Busch Stadium with 46,237.

 In 2007, the Cardinals drew an all-time attendance record for any year with 3,552,180 in their 81 home games (breaking their previous record set in 2005), an average of 43,854 per game.